aisyahumairah/HomeLodge-Doc/docs/PSM/chapter3.md

 | Node.js + npm | 18+ | Required to run `npm run build` during deployment |
 | Let's Encrypt (Certbot) | Latest | SSL/TLS certificate provisioning |

-### 3.5.3 Input Specification
+### 3.5.3 Input and Output Specifications

-This section lists every input the system accepts, organised by module.
-An input is any data submitted to the system through a form, a button action, or an external callback.
+This section details every piece of data that flows into and out of HomeLodge.
+As required by the guideline, all inputs and outputs involved in the system are listed comprehensively, organised by module.
+An input refers to any data a user submits through a form field, a button action, or an external callback such as a payment webhook.
+An output refers to any information the system displays on screen, generates as a document, transmits as a notification, or persists in the database in response to a user action or a scheduled event.

-**Authentication Module**
+#### Authentication Module

+The Authentication module handles user registration, login, password recovery, and Google Single Sign-On.
+The table below shows what data users provide to authenticate and what the system produces in return.

+**Inputs**

 | Input | Type | Source | Validation |
 |---|---|---|---|